SQream/sqream_docs/guides/migration/oracle.rst

 Each table is exported as a data list file (``.lst``).

-Creating CSVs using stored procedures
+Creating CSVs Using Stored Procedures
 -------------------------------------------

-You can use stored procedures if you have them set-up.
+You can use stored procedures if they have been set-up.

 Examples of `stored procedures for generating CSVs <https://asktom.oracle.com/pls/apex/asktom.search?tag=automate-the-generation-of-sql-query-output-to-csv>`_` can be found in the Ask The Oracle Mentors forums.

-CSV generation considerations
+CSV Generation Considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Files should be a valid CSV.
 By default, SQream DB's CSV parser can handle `RFC 4180 standard CSVs <https://tools.ietf.org/html/rfc4180>`_ , but can also be modified to support non-standard CSVs (with multi-character delimiters, unquoted fields, etc).